mff-uk/dataspecer/applications/conceptual-model-editor/documentation/README.md

   - `diagram.tsx` - The react component, which handles rendering of diagram.
 - `dialog` - Contains all the dialogs available in CME.
 - `features` - Mostly Features from header component, like autosave.
-- `header` - The React stuff related to header.
+- `header` - The React components related to header.
 Header is the top part of page containing save, language, etc.

 `visualization.tsx` file - Creates the diagram component and handles callbacks caused by changes to entities in semantic model and changes in entities in visual model and the model itself and propagates them to the diagram component.